ReactiveX/reactivex.github.io/tutorials.markdown

 * [Learn You Some Rx for the Greater Good](http://www.schibsted.pl/2015/05/learn-you-some-rx-for-the-greater-good) a video introduction by Artur Glier
 * [A Playful Introduction to Rx](https://www.youtube.com/watch?v=WKore-AkisY) a video lecture by Erik Meijer
 * [What is Reactive Programming?](http://blog.hackhands.com/overview-of-reactive-programming/) a video presentation by Jafar Husain.
+* [Reactive Extensions: Beyond the Basics](https://www.youtube.com/watch?v=Jt-_oVQVZlQ), a presentation by Dan Lew (how to make your own operators, avoiding memory leaks in subscriptions, understanding Schedulers, hot and cold Observables, sharing Observables, the trouble with Subjects, backpressure)

 ## Tutorials
 * [Learn RxJava](http://github.com/jhusain/learnrxjava/) by Jafar Husain